opencord/cord/docs/troubleshooting.md

    not actually delete any images, just causes imagebuilder to be run again.

- - `clean-genconfig`: Deletes the `make config` generated config files in `genconfig`, useful when switching between podconfigs
+ - `clean-genconfig`: Deletes the `make config` generated config files in `genconfig`, useful when switching between POD configs

  - `clean-onos`: Stops the ONOS containers on the head node